Show / Hide Table of Contents

 GoogleAppsCardV1Section

-A section contains a collection of widgets that are rendered vertically in the order that they are specified.
+A section contains a collection of widgets that are rendered vertically in the order that they're specified.
+Google Workspace add-ons and Chat apps:

 GoogleAppsCardV1SelectionInput